Skip to content

 The latency model mode is selected based on available configuration:

-1. Roofline mode (default): Auto-resolves model config from HuggingFace and hardware config from bundled hardware_config.json.
+1. Trained-physics mode (default): Auto-resolves model config from HuggingFace and hardware config from bundled hardware_config.json.
 Requires --hardware and --tp (loaded from defaults.yaml when available).
+Uses 13 globally-fitted coefficients (10 beta for roofline corrections with architecture-aware MoE scaling + 3 alpha for CPU overhead) from trained_physics_coefficients in defaults.yaml.
+Physics-informed basis functions with learned corrections.

 Cluster Configuration